Skip to content

 Full schema: see Config Schema Reference.

-The transformation script.
-Receives one AST entity as JSON, returns JSON with source and optionally inline.
+Receives one matched entity as JSON, returns JSON describing the output.

 Contract: